microsoft/pai/example/keras/README.md

 [Install Docker-CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/) if you haven't.
 Register an account at public Docker registry [Docker Hub](https://hub.docker.com/) if you do not have a private Docker registry.

-You can also jump to [Keras examples](#keras-examples) using [pre-built images](https://hub.docker.com/r/paiexample/pai.example.pytorch/) on Docker Hub.

 We need to build a Keras image to run Keras workload on PAI, this can be done in two steps:

-1. Build a base Docker image for PAI.
+1. Build a base Docker image for PAI Keras.
 We prepared a [base Dockerfile](../../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.build.base) which can be built directly.

     ```bash
     $ cd ../job-tutorial/Dockerfiles/cuda8.0-cudnn6